Hopson97/open-builder/docs/Adding_New_Block_Attributes.md

 voxelData.isCollidable = static_cast<bool>(std::stoi(bd["isCollidable"]));
 ```

-# Step 3: Edit the `blocks.obd` file to add the new attribute
+## Step 3: Edit the `blocks.obd` file to add the new attribute

-TODO ADD LINK TO THE blocks.obd FILE

-For every block, you need to add the new data in for each one in the [`blocks.obd`] file.
+For every block, you need to add the new data in for each one in the [`blocks.obd`](https://github.com/Hopson97/open-builder/blob/master/game/blocks.obd) file.

 Example